 Note that the above list of action verbs is not exhaustive.
 Other action verbs may be used when appropriate.
 Existing Recommendations provide examples.

-Annex 2 to Resolution 1 (Rev. Dubai, 2014)
+Annex 2 to Resolution 1 (Rev. buenos aires, 2017)

 Model for submission of contributions for action/for information1